- Event Type

 - Team Maturity/Organization.
 This includes factors such as meeting deadlines, cooperating and communicating clearly with DiscNW staff/volunteers, and having a responsible and actively involved adult coach or chaperone.

 - Opportunities to Play.
 Preference will be given to teams who otherwise have few opportunities to compete against appropriate opponents.

 - Number of School Teams.
 Generally, a school's first team has a greater chance of getting a bid than another school's second (third, fourth, fifth, sixth) team.
 However, the criteria above are considered more strongly than this criterion.

-- Financial aid applications are due on March 15.
-For this event, financial aid will be awarded when teams are notified of their bid status on March 20.
+- Financial aid is available, with applications due on March 9.
+For this event, financial aid will be awarded when teams are notified of their bid status on March 16.

-- Teams that wish to submit payment prior to March 20 may mail a check payable to DiscNW.
-If the team's bid is not accepted, the check will destroyed or returned.
+- Teams that wish to submit payment prior to bids being awarded may mail a check payable to DiscNW.
+If the team's bid is not accepted, the check will be destroyed or returned.
 If the team's bid is accepted, the check will be cashed when the team confirms the bid.

-- Checks should be mailed to DiscNW at PO Box 85112, Seattle, WA 98145.
-Label the check with your team name, division, and "Spring Reign."
+- Checks should be mailed to DiscNW at PO Box 85112, Seattle, WA, 98145.
+Label the check with your team name, age division, and "Spring Reign."

-The application is quite involved, so we recommend reviewing the selection criteria, collecting information for all coaches/chaperons (e.g., name, age, and contact info), and generally knowing the composition of your team (e.g, grades, number of each gender, and experience) before registering.
-Don't worry; as long as you meet the March 15 registration deadline, the timing of your application will not affect your likelihood of being accepted to the tournament.
-In fact, a lack of thorough information on the application would be more likely to diminish your chances of acceptance.
+The application is quite involved, so we recommend reviewing the selection criteria, collecting information for all coaches/chaperones (e.g., name, age, and contact info), and generally knowing the composition of your team (e.g, grades, number of each gender, and experience) before registering.
+Don't worry; as long as you meet the registration deadline, the timing of your application will not affect your likelihood of being accepted to the tournament.
+In fact, a lack of thorough information on the application would be more likely to harm your chances of acceptance.